 Planning

-- Develop a system that supports psychological safety in the approach to management, evaluation, discipline and promotion
+• Develop a system that supports psychological safety in management, evaluation, discipline and promotion.

-- Engage leaders in developing solutions that allow them to balance psychologically safe leadership with meeting organizational objectives
+• Engage leaders to learn to balance psychologically safe leadership while meeting organizational objectives.

 Implementation